moby/moby/docs/man/docker-logs.1.md

 # DESCRIPTION
 The **docker logs** command batch-retrieves whatever logs are present for a container at the time of execution.
-This does not guarantee execution order when combined with a docker run (i.e. your run may not have generated any logs at the time you execute docker logs).
+This does not guarantee execution order when combined with a docker run (i.e., your run may not have generated any logs at the time you execute docker logs).

 The **docker logs --follow** command combines commands **docker logs** and